pierogiDev/cargo-latest-version/README.md

 ## Installation

-1. Download the latest `.vsix` file from the releases
+1. Download the `.vsix` file from the [GitHub repository](https://github.com/pierogiDev/cargo-latest-version)
 2. In VS Code:
    - Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS)
    - Type "Install from VSIX" and select it